JajwalyaRK/SitarStarsLandingPage/README.md

-A Pen created at CodePen.io for FreeCodeCamp.
-You can find this one at https://codepen.io/JajwalyaRK/pen/qMWWvd.
 Responsive Web Design Projects - Build a Product Landing Page from here: https://learn.freecodecamp.org/responsive-web-design/responsive-web-design-projects/build-a-product-landing-page</br>
 Objective: Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/RKRbwL.</br>
 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.</br>